Skip to main content

 • useDiarizer

-• Setting this to 1 enables speaker diarization in synchronous HTTP and WebSocket interfaces.
+• Setting this to 1 enables speaker diarization in Synchronous HTTP and WebSocket interfaces.
 It is disabled by default.
 For details, please see Speaker Diarization.

 • diarizerAlpha